 Despite being expensive, New York City is an amazing place to live.
 The job market is attractive, the food is outstanding, and you’ll literally never run out of interesting things to do.

 However, getting around New York can be challenging.
 The traffic is horrendous at the best of times, public parking is impossible to find and private, paid parking is absurdly overpriced.
-The same goes for rent in the big apple.
-The real estate market in NYC is notoriously competitive and expensive.
+The same goes for rent in the Big Apple.
+The real estate market in NYC is notoriously competitive.
 Your best option is to rent from a company like Blueground that offers a wide range of beautiful apartments that are completely furnished and fully equipped, which will make your move simple and quick.
 They are also located in some of the city’s best locations, including beside subway stations.

 If you live close to work, walking is great.
 However, if you’re in a hurry or if you don’t live close enough to the office, then you’ll be stuck riding the subway.
 As the name implies, with Citi Bike NYC you can rent bicycles to get around the city.
 Many people prefer going this route because it’s both faster than walking, and far less stuffy and stressful than the Subway.
 Plus, it’s also great for your health and it helps the environment by reducing your carbon footprint.